A Finite Expression Method for Solving High-Dimensional Committor Problems: The Finite Expression Method

 The loss functional $\mathcal{L}$ in FEX is problem-dependent.
 Reasonable choices include the least-squares loss as in~\cite{lagaris1998artificial,sirignano2018dgm,nn1994}, a variation formulation as in~\cite{yu2018deep,CiCP-29-1365}, and a weak formulation as in~\cite{chen2020friedrichs,zang2020weak}.
 In this work, we use the fact that the committor problem \eqref{eqn:backward_kolmogorov} admits the variational formulation \eqref{eqn:variational_form} and choose the variation loss functional as in~\cite{khoo2019solving} given by

 Here $\rho$ is the invariant density \eqref{eqn:inv_pdf} and $m_{\partial A}, m_{\partial B}$ are the user-chosen measures on the boundaries $A$ and $B$, respectively.
 The advantage of this form is that it requires evaluation of only the first derivatives of solution candidates, unlike the least squares loss.
 This saves the runtime.
 The boundary conditions in \eqref{eqn:backward_kolmogorov} are enforced by means of penalty terms which is simple and convenient.
+In FEX, the solution is found by solving the mixed combinatorial optimization problem